open6g/env/README.md

 # Environment Variables and Network Information

+## General Info
-## A small application to quickly gather system information
+A small application to quickly gather system information

+## Technologies
-### Written in Go language
+Written in Go language, tested in Linux

+## Setup
+To run this application, use the go command

+$ go run env.go